50to5-Automation-AI/50to5-core/README.md

 ---

 Contributors are welcome.
-At the moment we are producing the core based on NestJS, and  🚀✨
+At the moment we are producing the core based on NestJS. 🚀✨

 For more information, visit our [repository](https://github.com/snyata/fifty-five).
 Feel free to reach out with any questions or suggestions.

+Peace and love, world.

+**Snyata**